 Throughout Suriani's career Marilyn has created and continues to create large permanent installations.
 Examples of these include a permanent installation for the 1996 Olympics in Atlanta, "Southern Trinities", depicting life in the south using 4 large mixed media tryptychs in Atlanta's Hartsfield-Jackson International Airport, Gate E-17.
 Fast forward to 2014 and one of the largest original photographs on glass in Atlanta, " Liquid Emerald", a water image at 10'x28' on glass in lobby of Capital City Plaza on Peachtree Rd in Buckhead.
 In 2016 another large installation was commissioned in Las Vegas in a newly renovated luxury condominium high rise, "Waterway" , using three large water photos mounted on acrylic equalling 54 linear feet in the lobby corridor.

 Suriani was chosen as an artist-in-residence at the L'Ecole Nationale de la Photographie in Arles, France and has been honored by the governor of Georgia for her 'significant contributions to the visual arts'.
+She was Senior photographer for Atlanta Committee for Olympic Games for three years.
 Her work continues to be highlighted in national and international magazines and museums.

 Marilyn is continuing her work especially at larger sizes.
 Based on her first large installation using mixed media, she is interested in combining photography with a variety of techniques as she moves forward.
 She is also embarking on a retrospective of her documentary work, including work never seen, in the south and Atlanta beginning in the 1970’s and 1980’s.